Zaedul-Islam/Machine_Learning_A-Z-_Hands-On_Python_and_R_In_Data_Science/Part 7 - Natural Language  Processing/README.md

+### Business Problem Description
+The dataset contains the written reviews of restaurants.
+Our mission is to make some machine learning models that will predict if the review is positive or negative.
+This is simple for NLP.
+But the algorithm in this part will be very well applicable to other kinds of text even when the purpose is very different.
+We should be able to do the followings as well,
+1. Apply on books, for example, to predict the genre of a book (i.e., whether the book is a thriller/a comedy/a romance)
+2. Apply on HTML webpages to do whatever kind of analysis
+3. Apply on newspaper to predict in which category an article belongs to <br/>

+We'll make a general model that you'll be able to apply to most of the texts.

 ### Dataset Description
 The dataset contains 1000 reviews and the two columns of the dataset are **Review** and **Liked** respectively. <br/>
 **Review** - Review of a restaurent. <br/>